RCCG Takes Medical Outreach To FCT Community | Leadership Newspaper

 Also speaking at the event, the Program Officers of the Community Transformations Empowerment Organization (CTEO), Olokunda Onifeluwa said that the outreach tragedy no fewer than 500 people to benefit from the outreach.

-“We are also going to educated the girls on good health and we will give them free sanitary pads, because it’s important to the girls child”.
+“We are also going to educate the girls on good health and we will give them free sanitary pads, because it’s important to the girl child”.

 According to the RCCG medical doctor, Dr. Oduola Abolayi who explained that the outreach is to address the issues of disease in community, adding that we are do this to assist people get aware of their health system.